Dan6erbond/aPRAW/README.md

    - Use the `#💬general` chat for discussion about the library and talking to other users.
    - Use the `#❓questions` to post questions.
 The developers will try to get back to you as quickly as possible, but other users can help as well!
    - Use the `#💡ideas` if you have any ideas for the framework but don't know how to implement them, or just want to throw in the suggestion.

+### Contributing

+Of course, aPRAW is open-source under the GPLv3 license and all additions and bug reports in the form of issues and pull requests are welcome!
+For further information, view the [contribution guidelines](.github/CONTRIBUTING.MD) and have fun coding!

 ## Documentation